WPPN: WZFS (2001-2004)

-Spanish language formats
+WPPN (2004-present)

-On November 1, 2004, Univision launched a Spanish-language adult contemporary format on the station, branded "Pasion 106.7".
+On November 1, 2004, at midnight, after playing "Remember Me" by Mark Schultz, WZFS signed off with sounds of water.
+After a brief period of dead air, Univision took control and launched a Spanish-language adult contemporary format on the station, branded "Pasion 106.7".
 The station's call sign was changed to WPPN shortly thereafter.

 In October 2005, Univision tweaked the music blend of WPPN, but left the name and the personalities of "Pasion" in place, with the station shifting to a Spanish oldies/adult hits format.

 On January 28, 2009, sister station WVIV-FM changed its format to Spanish oldies and WPPN adopted a Spanish CHR/Hurban format as "La Kalle."

 On July 1, 2011, WPPN changed their format back to Spanish adult contemporary, and re-branded as "Pasion 106.7", while the previous "La Kalle" format moved to WVIV-FM 103.1 FM/WVIX 93.5 FM.

 In March 2014, WPPN rebranded as "Amor 106.7".